avajs/ava/docs/06-configuration.md

 ## Using `ava.config.*` files

-Rather than specifying the configuration in the `package.json` file you can use `ava.config.js` or `ava.config.cjs` files.
+Rather than specifying the configuration in the `package.json` file you can use `ava.config.js`, `ava.config.cjs` or `ava.config.mjs` files.

+Note: AVA 3 recognizes `ava.config.mjs` files but refuses to load them.
+They work in AVA 4.

 To use these files:

-1. They must be in the same directory as your `package.json`
-2. Your `package.json` must not contain an `ava` property (or, if it does, it must be an empty object)
+1. Your `package.json` must not contain an `ava` property (or, if it does, it must be an empty object)
-3. You must not both have an `ava.config.js` *and* an `ava.config.cjs` file
+2. You must only have one `ava.config.*` file in any directory, so don't mix `ava.config.js` *and* `ava.config.cjs` files

-AVA 3 recognizes `ava.config.mjs` files but refuses to load them.
-This is changing in AVA 4, [see below](#next-generation-configuration).
+3. AVA 3 requires these files be in the same directory as your `package.json` file

+AVA 4 searches your file system for `ava.config.*` files.
+First, when you run AVA, it finds the closest `package.json`.
+Starting in that directory it recursively checks the parent directories until it either reaches the file system root or encounters a `.git` file or directory.
+The first `ava.config.*` file found is selected.
+This allows you to use a single configuration file in a monorepo setup.

 ### `ava.config.js`

+AVA 4 follows Node.js' behavior, so if you've set `"type": "module"` you must use ESM, and otherwise you must use CommonJS.

 In AVA 3, for `ava.config.js` files you must use `export default`.
 You cannot use ["module scope"](https://nodejs.org/docs/latest-v12.x/api/modules.html#modules_the_module_scope).
 You cannot import dependencies.

-This is changing in AVA 4, [see below](#next-generation-configuration).

-The default export can either be a plain object or a factory function which returns a plain object:
+The default export can either be a plain object or a factory function which returns a plain object.
+Starting in AVA 4 you can export or return a promise for a plain object:

 ```js
 export default {